philrussel21/react-portfolio/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) using the basic template.

-## What's in the basic template?
-- It includes node-sass, and a style.scss (and removes all .css files)
-- It doesn't use serviceWorker
-- It replaces the react favicon with a flower of life icon

 ## Available Scripts

 In the project directory, you can run: